-Rates and fees verified as correct at 24 September, 2017.
+Rates and fees verified as correct at 16 May, 2021.
 Other information correct at the time of writing.
+Advertiser disclosure.

 Here’s a look at the current exchange rates Westpac has listed for some of the most popular currencies.